Anacostia Waterfront Corporation: Disbandment

 Dissatisfaction with the AWC had been reported in August 2006.
-At that time, community activists called for the AWC to seek greater community input on its redevelopment plans.
-One member of the D.C.
+Community activists then called for the AWC to seek greater community input on its redevelopment plans—one member of the D.C.
 City Council began drafting a bill to require the AWC to be more transparent in its decision-making and operations.

 D.C.
 Mayor Anthony Williams declined to seek re-election in 2006, and Adrian Fenty was elected as the new mayor.
 As part of his key initiatives in his first 100 days, Mayor Fenty announced the formation of a task force to assess whether the AWC and NCRC should be restructured or abolished.
 Days later, D.C.
 Council member Jack Evans, who had originally helped pass the bill to create the AWC, introduced legislation to abolish both corporations and transfer their authority and duties to the Office of the Deputy Mayor for Planning and Economic Development.
 Councilmember Kwame R. Brown, chair of the Council's Committee on Economic Development, held hearings on the bill in late January, during which the AWC received both praise and criticism.

 The AWC's chief executive officer, Adrian Washington, resigned suddenly on February 12, 2007.
 Deputy Mayor for Planning and Economic Development Neil O. Albert was appointed interim CEO in his place.

 Hearings on the Evans legislation continued in March 2007.
 Testimony increasingly addressed the lengthy delays in transferring land between the NCRC and AWC.
 Albert suggested five alternatives (ranging from keeping the status quo to merging the two organizations to disbanding both companies) for the City Council to consider, but his proposals were not well received.
-Some neighborhood groups supported the AWC and NCRC, arguing that the two corporations needed improving but did not warrant disbandment.
+Some neighborhood groups supported the AWC and NCRC, arguing that the two corporations needed improvement but did not warrant disbandment.
 AWC supporters also noted that the agency was confronted with a patchwork of zoning laws, few assets, and strict requirements for affordable housing that made progress difficult and slow.
 They said the corporation should not be blamed for these problems.
 Councilmember Kwame Brown proposed creating a new "D.C.
 Economic Development Authority" to take over the duties of the two corporations, which would save $2.4 million in salaries alone.
-Fenty and Albert opposed Brown's proposal, arguing that the mayor's office should have full control of redevelopment projects and that creating another bureaucracy was unnecessary.
+Fenty and Albert opposed Brown's proposal, arguing that the mayor's office should fully control redevelopment projects and that creating another bureaucracy was unnecessary.
 On May 15, the City Council attached the Brown bill to another piece of legislation and unanimously passed it in a parliamentary maneuver.
 But after Brown met with Mayor Fenty several times over the next three weeks, Brown relented.
 The City Council unanimously passed the Evans version of the legislation on June 5, 2007.
 Mayor Fenty signed the legislation into law on July 19, 2007.
 The final legislation required the city to assume all assets and debts of the two companies, and their consolidation with the Deputy Mayor's office had to be complete by October 1, 2007.